gregdetre/healthyselfjournal/docs/reference/FILE_FORMATS_ORGANISATION.md

 ## File Persistence

-- Audio saved immediately after recording
+- Audio segments saved immediately after each recording stop
-- Transcript saved after each Whisper transcription
+- Transcript saved after each Whisper transcription (skipped for auto‑discarded takes)
 - Summary updated after each Q&A exchange
+- MP3 conversion runs in the background when `ffmpeg` is present; WAV files remain canonical